enmasseio/evejs/README.md

 ## To do

-- Implement a mixin pattern to turn existing objects into an actor.
+- Implement a mixin pattern to turn existing objects into an agent.
 - Maybe change the API to Promise based.